jalagar/animated-art-engine/README.md

 A: The NFT dev community which writes the complicated logic for generative art mainly codes in javascript.
 I want to make it easy to update my code and incorporate the best features of other repos as easily as possible, and porting everything to Python would be a pain.
 You can imagine step 1 and step 3 are just helper tools in Python, and step 2 is where most of the business logic comes from.

+Q: What file types do you support?

+Input type: gif or png

+Output type: gif or MP4

+Q: What blockchains do you support?

+Ethereum, Solana, Tezos.

 Be sure to follow me for more updates on this project: